Why Sales Recruiting Really Matters in B2B

 While passion is important, it’s also imperative that sales reps are able to take these skills and apply a data-driven approach.
 After all, this arena requires decisions to be made at breakneck speed, and feeling confident about them requires a sound foundation.
 Finally, it’s important to be able to translate all of this into a well-thought-out, concise delivery.

 If you’d like to test the wits and personality of your B2B sales candidates, one suggestion would be to conduct situational role playing in a phone or in-person interview.
-The folks over at Bridge Group have put together a few excellent examples.
+The folks over at Bridge Group have put together a few excellent examples for hiring sales reps with passion.

 In order to break away from conventional results, you have to take an unconventional approach to hiring B2B sales reps.
 Don’t just look at their schooling.
-Look at everything they’ve experienced.
-Also look at their personality and how they fit with your company and team.
+Don’t just look at their sales experience, look at everything they’ve experienced.
+Also look at their personality and how they fit with your company, existing sales managers and team.
 And make sure they have the same passion for selling as you do, because a product or service is only as good as the person who’s selling it.